sketch-hq/fig2sketch/README.md

 - Pass `--force-convert-images` if the original document containst a corrupted image and you want to force it instead of having an error
 - Pass `--salt 12345678` to ensure a consistent conversion order
 - Pass `--dump-fig-json example/figma.json` (which whichever path/name you like) to dump the generated JSON from the fig file
+- Pass `-v` or `-vv` to show more information about he conversion process

 Example: